SEO is key in any Digital Marketing strategy.

-There are a variety of link building tools available, both free and paid, or with a focus on specific actions or specialization.
+There are a variety of link-building tools available, both free and paid, or with a focus on specific actions or specializations.

 Some offer proprietary indicators to aid in this analysis, such as Majestic’s Trust Flow and Citation Flow or Domain Authority and Page Authority from Moz.

 These tools are paid options but offer some resources for free.

 Furthermore, you can work with more specific tools to focus on determining outcomes.

 Examples include using Google Search Console to request Google reject backlinks from untrustworthy sites or Google Alert to notify you whenever your brand is mentioned to identify backlink opportunities.